Reblexis/checkers-ai/documentation/user_documentation.md

 #### Initial input
 First the agent should accept the following lines:
-- **Line 1: time left** - The total amount of time the agent has from the start.
+- **Line 1: time left** - The total amount of time the agent has from the start (in milliseconds, as a whole number).
 - **Line 2: color** - Either `black` or `white` representing for which color should the agent play.

 #### Initial output